Sometimes, a good resume isn’t enough. Find out how to make a perfect resume that proves you’re the best candidate for the job.

 - At SwiftBeetle Distributors, received Standout Representative Award 3x.

-As you can see in the example above, the summary of qualifications for a resume allows you to highlight your skills and experience.
+As you can see in the example above, the summary of qualifications for a resume allows you to highlight your skills and work experience.

 And this is a win-win situation.
 Why?